 As the world outside of the bar becomes further divided, the Ross brothers capture a disparate community bonded by a shared loneliness that disappears upon entering these doors.
 With perhaps a heightened theatricality in performance due to an atypical approach in expressing non-fiction truths, the endlessly sympathetic characters fully pour their hearts out with all the pain attached.
 Whether it is a veteran cast aside due to the government’s treatment or a son abandoned by his family or, as Michael puts it, the luck of life simply not adding up for him, Bloody Nose, Empty Pockets is a tender patchwork of lost souls carving out their own family.
 One character exclaims upon crossing a street with no regard for traffic that he must always stay in motion, and the Ross brothers take this idea to heart.
 No matter life’s obstacles, their world is one of constant movement and excitement–until you black out at the bar and it’s time to take a shot and get ready for the day again.

-Bloody Nose, Empty Pockets premiered at the Sundance Film Festival.
+Bloody Nose, Empty Pockets premiered at the Sundance Film Festival and is now available digitally.